Mathnerd314/stroscot/docs/Types.md

 Types are hard.
 Academics have spent decades in search of the perfect type system, often not even paying attention to the work of others.

-Types are implemented in Stroscot as partial functions; if the argument can't be cast to the specified type then it won't reduce.
+Primitive types include bitstring patterns and pointers.
+Can't go wrong there.
 ```
 i8 4
 # binary 00000100
 i8 129
-# i8 129
+# Error: cannot convert
 ```

-Primitive types include ADTs, bitstring patterns, and pointers.
+vtables such as C++ and Jva seem like a mistake, so we'll skip inheritance.